MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 Since Index Build runs in the background quite frequently, sometimes once per target in the project, and then once per saving of a file, the types of things you might want to adjust on this config are probably log output or telemetry related (and the default config disables BES upload for this reason).
+For example, if you set `--profile` globally or on the `rules_xcodeproj` config, you will want to set `--profile=` (clearing the value) on `rules_xcodeproj_indexbuild` to prevent Index Builds from overwriting the profile.

 ### `rules_xcodeproj_swiftuipreviews`